AUDIE CORNISH, HOST:

 And that's the message that they want to give.

 SIEGEL: Now, Mike, there's actually some non-litigious NFL news today as well.
 Let's go on to that.
 The other big story involves quarterback Tim Tebow, who was replaced yesterday in Denver by Peyton Manning.
 Today, it appears he's headed to New York to become a Jet.

 PESCA: Yes.
 Well, it's not litigious, but it might involve - I don't know, torts or contracts, actually - contracts because this trade might get held up.
 He is owed a lot of money.
 And the report is, the Jets were so eager to sign the very high-profile Tebow that they didn't scrutinize his contract.
 So if the trade does happens - this does happen, the situation is the Jets now have a very high-profile backup quarterback...

 PESCA: ...a quarterback who could play a few downs on offense, and perhaps a quarterback who will make their incumbent QB, Mark Sanchez, very nervous and insecure.
 But perhaps making Mark Sanchez somewhat secure is the fact that he did sign a $40 million extension.
 So here in New York, everyone is worrying about Mark Sanchez's psyche.
 You know, I would like to be in a position where perhaps my bosses didn't give me a vote of confidence but on the other hand, they gave me $40 million.

 SIEGEL: OK.
 Thank you, Mike.

 PESCA: You're welcome.

-SIEGEL: That's NPR's Mike Pesca in New York.
-Transcript provided by NPR, Copyright National Public Radio.
+SIEGEL: That's NPR's Mike Pesca, in New York.
+Transcript provided by NPR, Copyright NPR.